seann27/NCBI_ProteinDB_Search/README.md

 - Stores the accession numbers in a list and writes to a pickle file

 REQUIREMENTS:
-Python 3
-- Python Packages -
+- Python 3
-requests, pickle, math, time, xml.etree.ElementTree, tqdm
+  - packages: requests, pickle, math, time, xml.etree.ElementTree, tqdm

-- installing external packages -
+- installing external packages
-$ pip install requests
+  - $ pip install requests
-$ pip install tqdm
+  - $ pip install tqdm

 NOTES:
 - The Entrez API has a limit of 3 calls per second.
 With an API key, this is increased to 10 calls per second